“Every horse should have a daily ration of oats…”

 “You’re using that feed?
 It’s so expensive; you should use this one instead.”

 I’m going to introduce you to some of my equine patients, and will tell you about their diet-related health problems.
 You’ll learn what mistakes you should avoid, and what you can do instead.
-Then, you can refer to my list of feeding “do’s and don’ts” on page 44 for some simple feeding rules.
+Then, you can refer to my list of feeding “do’s and don’ts” in the box below for some simple feeding rules.

 Freddy is a 12-year-old Quarter Horse gelding, dearly loved by his elderly owner who trail rides once or twice each week.
 He lives in the Pacific Northwest where he’s kept on a lush green pasture year-round.
 He’s also fed two flakes of grass hay twice daily, and two pounds of a concentrate ration every night along with a weight-appropriate dose of a basic vitamin supplement.